jcrossyale/biobert_analysis/README.md

 ## Code Organization

-- `data`: contains medical report data [LINK TO THAT REPO] used in model fine-tuning and analysis, clinical stop words, and saved accuracy and entropy metrics during evaluation
+- `data`: contains medical transcriptions and other medical report data used in model fine-tuning and analysis, clinical stop words, and saved accuracy and entropy metrics during evaluation
 - `notebooks`:
 > - `model_training.ipynb`: code to train and fine-tune BERT and BioBERT
 > - `model_evaluation.ipynb`: code to run various model evaluations, visualize word importances, perform post-training clinical stopword masking, and other analyses